 Let us apply refined KQ change of variables to the~DT generating function

-Restricting our attention to the~simplest cases of $r=1,2$ we can see that refined LMOV invariants are given by
+Restricting our attention to the~simplest cases of $r=1,2$, we can see that refined LMOV invariants are given by

-After taking into accout differences in conventions we can check that this result is consistent with \cite{GKS1504}.
-Details of calculation can be found in Appendix \ref{sub:Comparison-of-t-refinement}.
+After taking into accout differences in conventions, we can check that this result is consistent with \cite{GKS1504}.
+Details of calculation can be found in Appendix~\ref{sub:Comparison-of-t-refinement}.
 This cross-check confirms that quiver-based refinement of LMOV invariants gives the~same results (up to conventions) as the~usual one, however the former is much simpler and more natural.
 Moreover, according to expectations $N_{r,i,j,k}$ for fixed $r$ carry the~same sign.
-Usually they are expected to be positive, but this is only a~matter of convention.
+Usually they are expected to be positive, but this can absorbed by the change of convention.

 We can generalize our results to four gradings by considering the~doubly refined KQ change of variables

 It translates the~motivic generating series to the~generating series of quadruply-graded polynomials